mcpar-land/rusx/README.md

 # `rusx`

-`rusx` is an ergonomic synatx for creating a parent-child tree of nodes, inspired by JSX.
+`rusx` is an ergonomic syntax for creating a parent-child tree of nodes, inspired by JSX.

 ```rust
 use rusx::prelude::*;